abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ---

 # ReplicaSets
-ReplicaSets are the primary method of managing pod replicas and their lifecycle.
+ReplicaSets are the primary method of managing Pod replicas and their lifecycle.
 This includes their scheduling, scaling, and deletion.

 Their job is simple, **always** ensure the desired number of `replicas` that match the selector are running.